Promotion and Tenure Details for Faculty Members

 Some of the information before the President will be quantifiable, some will not.
 The quality of the content of the dossier may be assessed differently by the various reviewers.
 Given the possibility of differing opinions among reviewers, the candidate best uses the application process by putting together a coherent, honest, complete picture of her/his career at the University, showing clear, convincing evidence of contributions of teaching, scholarship, service, and clinical service, where applicable, that merit the action requested.

-Unsuccessful candidates are notified by their deans in advance of the March 31 deadline for the President’s announcement of the conferrals of tenure and advancements of rank.
-It is the longstanding practice of the University that the President communicates the names of the unsuccessful candidates and the areas of concerns presented by their dossiers to the Provost (and to the Academic and Health Science Vice Presidents before the University adopted a provost model).
-The Provost then relates the President’s identified area(s) of concern for each unsuccessful candidate to his/her dean.
-The Faculty Handbook requirement that the deans counsel unsuccessful candidates from their schools or colleges is of critical importance, facilitating the candidate’s remedy of the concerning area(s) in advance of any subsequent attempt at tenure and/or promotion as applicable.
-The candidate is cautioned that all areas of evaluation must evidence achievement sufficient for meeting the standards of the school/college in any subsequent application.
+Unsuccessful candidates are notified by the Provost in advance of the March 31 deadline for the President’s announcement of the conferrals of tenure and advancements of rank.
+After making his decisions, the President communicates the names of the unsuccessful candidates and the areas of concerns presented by their dossiers to the Provost.
+The Provost then relates the President’s identified area(s) of concern to each unsuccessful candidate prior to the March 31 announcement.
+The Faculty Handbook provision for the Provost counseling unsuccessful candidates is of critical importance, facilitating the candidate’s remedy of the concerning area(s) in advance of any subsequent attempt at gaining tenure and/or promotion.
+The candidate is cautioned, though, that all areas of evaluation must evidence achievement sufficient for meeting the standards of the college/school in any subsequent re-application.

 The candidate who has been well mentored and chooses well when to submit his/her application; who fulfills the duties contracted with the University in her/his employment; who knows and has met the published standards and/or guidelines and/or expectations of her/his department, division, college/school, and University; who participates in and contributes to the mission of the University; and who effectively communicates these achievements in her/his dossier likely will be successful.